kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/04-more-feature-requests/01-prop-types/01-prop-types.md

 3. You should always **use them in every react project**

 ## More on eslint
-* We have an `.eslintrc` in server but not in client
+* We have an `.eslintrc` in our app's root
-* Our server `.eslintrc` finds linting errors on server

-## eslint on server
-* Example
-  - You can use VS Code or the terminal
-  - Let's use the terminal
+## Run eslint from the terminal

-`$ eslintrc .`
+`$ eslint .`

+* You should see the terminal tells you errors you need to fix

-* After a few moments you'll see you need to descructure `/models/Cologne.js`
+* After a few moments you'll see you need to destructure `/models/Cologne.js`

 `Cologne.js`